Are you furloughed and, if so, when will you be back at work?

 We use this system on our jackshaft diesels to make them run more smoothly.

 Both the jackshaft and the wheels are gear-driven, but not actually physically connected via the siderods (that's the 'Illuso' bit).
-This makes compensation (see above) simpler because the rods don't need to be articulated but also prevents ‘locking up’ which can happen occasionally, even with non-compensated chassis.
+This makes compensation (see above) simpler because the rods don't need to be articulated and also prevents ‘locking up’ which can happen occasionally, even with non-compensated chassis.

 Just a thought, I'm in your neck of the woods - Can I call in and pick my stuff up?...